SnetkovDA/GetDataFromVoltammograms/README.md

 3. Run GDFVG.exe file.

 ## How to use this programm?
 1. Open file with data.
-Supports: *.dat, .csv files.*
+Supports: *.dat, .csv* files.
     CSV file must be constructed in this way:
-      First colomn - time;
+     -First colomn - time;
-      Second colomn - current;
+     -Second colomn - current;
-      Third colomn - potential;
+     -Third colomn - potential;
-      All colomns should be separated by ";".
+     -All colomns should be separated by ";".
 2. Choose polynom power to separate source data.
 (Supported values: 1 - 6).
 3. Press "Find points" key.
 4. Now you can see plot of inverse values with line separates it into two part.